sameer/purisa.me/content/blog/excel_macro_analysis/index.md

 |sheet1|AO264|FORMULA.FILL(AL99&"undll32 ",AP264)|AP264|Rundll32 |
 |sheet1|AO265|FORMULA.FILL(","&AL101&AL113&AL113&AL99&AL114&"gisterServer",AP265)|AP265|,DllRegisterServer|

 This shed some light on the end goal.
-The payload download is a [DLL](https://techterms.com/definition/dll) and would be run with
+The payload is a [DLL](https://techterms.com/definition/dll) to be executed with [rundll32](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/rundll32).
-[rundll32](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/rundll32).
-These cells were probably obfuscated to avoid detection by heuristic-based virus scanners.
+These cells are obfuscated to avoid detection by heuristic virus scanners.
+More complex scanners evaluating the worksheet in a sandbox might overlook this because of FORMULA.FILL.

 #### Running the Payload :bomb:

-X213 through X215 looked like a doozy but weren't all that bad; it's just another case of obfuscation.
+X213 through X215 look painful but are just another case of obfuscation.

-The chain of functions delimited by equal signs will be called from right to left as long as function outputs are equal.
+The chain functions delimited by equal signs will be called from right to left as long as function outputs are equal.
-It's basically a shorthand for if statements with no else clause.
+In other words, it is a shorthand for if statements with no else clause.

 EXEC is an XLM macro function for starting another program in the background.

-The [COUNTBLANK]([COUNTBLANK](https://support.microsoft.com/en-us/office/countblank-function-6a92d772-675c-4bee-b346-24af6bd3ac22)) function, as the name suggests, counts the number of blank cells in a range.
+[COUNTBLANK]([COUNTBLANK](https://support.microsoft.com/en-us/office/countblank-function-6a92d772-675c-4bee-b346-24af6bd3ac22)), as the name suggests, counts the number of blank cells in a range.
-So `COUNTBLANK(V201:V224)` is really just 25 since all those cells are blank.
-Thus, they could be safely removed when simplifying things:
+So `COUNTBLANK(V201:V224)` equals 25 since all those cells are blank and can be safely removed when simplifying things:

 | Sheet | Address | Simplified Value | Evaluated |
 |--|--|--|--|